 Gaëlle Josse’s The Last Days of Ellis Island is a subtle, tender novel about the closure in 1954 of the immigration inspection station on New York’s Ellis Island.
 In a series of diary entries it tells the story of the “huddled masses” who come to America seeking freedom and a new life, through the viewpoint of a retiring immigration officer.
 The Last Days of Ellis Island won the European Union Literature Prize.

-Hosted by Mathias Rimbaud, and presented in French with English language subtitles
+Hosted by Mathias Rambaud, and presented in French with English language subtitles

 This event is available to watch on demand from its premiere date until Sunday 7 November.

 This event can be bundled with our Digital Pass

 Following on from our online Festival in 2020, BIAF is offering audiences worldwide the chance to experience a selection of events from this year’s edition from the comfort of their own home with a special discounted Digital Pass on a selection of events.